We want to bring the farm closer to the people and people closer to their food.

 It all started when…

 Paul Shumlich was researching food security while in university.
 Aquaponic technology seemed like part of the solution - a way to provide nutrients and protein all year, no matter the climate.
 Together with co-founder Kevin Daniels, the two set out to build prototype systems in their universities and in their backyards.

 Paul and Kevin met Reid Henuset in November, 2017 and the three of them started to bring their vision to life.
-A prototype farm is built and the first commercial sales happened in February, 2018 with the sale of aquaponic kale to Chef Blair Clemis at Model Milk, Chef Steve Smee at Ten Foot Henry, and Chef Quinn Staple at Hotel Arts are the first to support the aquaponics in Calgary.
+A prototype farm is built and the first commercial sales begin.
+Chef Blair Clemis at Model Milk, Chef Steve Smee at Ten Foot Henry, and Chef Quinn Staple at Hotel Arts are the first to support the aquaponics in Calgary.
 The science experiment becomes a business.

-The team starts to expand, with the addition of two modern farmers and an operations manager.
-A new farm is opened in a new warehouse - 10,000 sq. ft. of growing space and room for tens of thousands of fish!
+A full-sized farm is opened in a new warehouse - 10,000 sq. ft. of growing space and room for tens of thousands of fish!
 The team begins to expand, hiring three new full-time employees.

+To announce the official launch of the new farm a crowdfunding campaign runs during the month of December. and the farm catches the attention of the media and is catapulted into the spotlight.
 In November 2018, the first fish sale is made to Chef Darren MacLean at Shokunin.
-To announce the official launch of the new farm a crowdfunding campaign runs during the month of December.
-The farm catches the attention of the media and suddenly we’re catapulted into the spotlight.
+The farm is now fully operational.